 Aside from knowing the different types of cardio, you must also be aware of the frequency, duration, and intensity of training sessions.
-The American College of Sports Medicine recommends a minimum of 3 - 5 sessions per week for a period of 20-to-60 minutes, at 55/65% - 90% of your max heart rate.
+The American College of Sports Medicine recommends a minimum of 3-5 sessions per week for a period of 20-60 minutes, at 55/65%-90% of your max heart rate.

 Obviously, this will differ from person to person.
-Off-season, most fitness and bodybuilding athletes perform 2-to-4 weekly sessions to maintain their weight while allowing the muscles to hypertrophy (growth).
-Pre-contest, those sessions can range from 7-to-14 sessions per week of 45-to-60 minutes each, as needed for the individual athlete.
+Off-season, most fitness and bodybuilding athletes perform 2-4 weekly sessions to maintain their weight while allowing the muscles to hypertrophy (growth).
+Pre-contest, those sessions can range from 7-14 sessions per week of 45-60 minutes each, as needed for the individual athlete.

 Vary your sessions by incorporating all of the five types of cardio into your weekly workouts.
 This will ensure continual progress and eliminate chances of burn-out.
 Another great option is to incorporate one day of fun cardio, such as your favorite sport, into your weekly program.
 This is also a great stress-reliever and gives you a chance to hang out with friends or family and have a good time.